-I thought I’d share another acorn recipe from my upcoming acorn book, in case anybody else has a stash of newly foraged acorns waiting to be put to good use.
+I thought I’d share another acorn recipe from my acorn book, in case anybody else has a stash of newly foraged acorns waiting to be put to good use.

 This is an ice cream recipe I developed, and like the acorn drop biscuit recipe it is also vegan.
 There is a traditional acorn ice cream recipe in the book, too, with the traditional cream, milk and eggs, but this recipe is dairy-free and egg-free.
 It’s also much quicker and easier to make than traditional ice cream.
-Depending on which non-dairy milk you use, it is also paleo.
+Depending on which non-dairy milk you use, it can also be paleo.

 Note: If you don’t have any acorns you can substitute chestnuts, which are somewhat similar in flavor.